wjzhengsh/blockchain/howto/peer_deploy_ibp.md

 ```

 where:
-- `<helm_release name>` represents the name you want to give your helm release.
+- `<helm_release name>` represents the name that you want to give your Helm release.
 - `<helm_chart>` represents the name of the Helm chart imported into the catalog.
 - `<helm_chart_version>` represents the version of the Helm chart imported into the catalog.
-- `<customvalues.yaml>` is the name of the yaml file containing the configuration parameters.
+- `<customvalues.yaml>` is the name of the yaml file that contains the configuration parameters.

 For example: